-Heart-Healthy Shopping: Foods to Buy
+Foods to Buy

-- Dairy/calcium: Look for low-fat or reduced-fat dairy products (yogurt, milk, and cheese), as well as canned fish such as tuna, sardines, or salmon to get dietary calcium.
-If you’re lactose-intolerant or vegan, try calcium-enriched or fortified cereals and juices and green, leafy vegetables can help fill calcium and vitamin D dietary gaps.
+- Dairy/calcium: Look for low-fat or reduced-fat dairy products (yogurt, milk, and cheese), as well as canned fish such as tuna, sardines, and salmon to get dietary calcium.
+If you’re lactose-intolerant or vegan, try calcium-enriched or fortified cereals and juices, and green, leafy vegetables, to fill calcium and vitamin D dietary gaps.
 Also keep an eye out for functional foods that may fill in nutritional gaps.

 - Plant sterol-enriched foods: Plant sterols and stanols that help lower cholesterol occur naturally in foods in tiny amounts.
 You can get some plant sterols from produce, nuts, seeds, and legumes, but not nearly the 2 grams a day recommended for people with high cholesterol.
 If you have been diagnosed with high cholesterol, look for sterol-enriched foods such as margarine spreads, some yogurt or low-fat milk, some fruit juices, and some cereal.
 The FDA recommends buying foods that contain at least 0.65 grams of plant sterols or stanols per serving.
 Be sure to read the food labels to make sure the food is not also high in fat and sugar.